Cancer touches all our lives in some way and finding a cure has been a major focus for medical researchers for decades.

 Clinical research is vital for providing people the best possible care and latest treatment options.
 For HealthPartners, this is one of our core values, helping us be a partner for goodSM to our patients and the communities we serve.

 Across our organization, our researchers lead hundreds of clinical trials on cancer and other conditions that affect people’s health and quality of life.

-Generally, there are four main clinical trial phases, and each phase has a different goal.
+Generally, there are four main clinical trial phases (or clinical trial stages), and each phase has a different goal.